LanLi2017/yw-idcc-17/README.md

   ```

   * Graphviz:  a Graph Visuzlization Software for Unix and Windows.
 It is available at [Graphviz homepage](http://www.graphviz.org).
 The download and installation page for Graphviz is at  [here](http://www.graphviz.org/Download.php).
 For Windows platform, please download `graphviz-2.38.msi` installer package and start the installer file.
 You might accept all default configurations.
+Please confirm if the `dot` command is available by typing the command below.

   ```
   Started new command prompt and noted that dot command is not in the PATH: